Elizabeth9-77/Scales-Tails-V2/README.md

     <img src="documentation/final_views/booking_c.png">
 </details>

 For creating a booking, the user is informed of the necessary fields to be filled in to secure the booking via feedback.
 The user may add a second dog if they wish, or leave this to another time.
 A dropdown selection of 'Breed Choices' is made available for quicker booking, with 'Other' included for mixed breeds.
-This information is important to the FreeFido staff member who maybe operating the gate for allowing entry.
+This information is important to the Scales & Tails staff member who maybe operating the gate for allowing entry.
 The dog's appearance will help them to identify and confirm the booking along with the human user information.
 Date and time is selectable via a calendar widget for date and dropdown selection menu displaying the hour slots from 8am to 8pm.
-FreeFido is super kind and opens every single day of the year for it's community members.
+Scales & Tails is super kind and opens every single day of the year for it's community members.

 ![past booking warning]()
 *Warning shown to Users if they choose a date in the past, can only save a booking with a valid date/time*